 Program Established: 1977

-Doug Jones (Program Director)
+Program Director: Doug Jones (Program Director)

 Nate Speerstra (Program Manager)

 - a.
-The Energy Program contracted again with the Colorado Energy Office (CEO) for the 19/20 program year to administer the Weatherization Assistance Program (WAP). - b.
-WAP funding has increased almost 11% over PY 18/19 and the Energy Program has contracted to weatherize 100 homes with 5 of the homes receiving a photovoltaic array. - c.
-The Colorado Affordable Residential Energy Program (CARE) administered by Energy Outreach Colorado (EOC) contracted with the Energy Program to provide efficiency improvements for 150 homes in the region.
+The Energy Program contracted again with the Colorado Energy Office (CEO) for the 20/21 program year to administer the Weatherization Assistance Program (WAP). - b.
+WAP funding has increased almost 7% over PY 19/20 and the Energy Program has contracted to weatherize 90 homes. - c.
+The WAP contract for photovoltaic installs this year is a different format.
+For PY 19/20 the contract called for the installation of solar panels on 5 homes in Xcel territory.
+For PY 20/21 the contract is to install 30kW worth of panels.
+10kW of that is now allowed to be installed on non-Xcel homes. - d.
+A pilot program has been introduced for the installation of Air Supplied Heat Pumps (ASHPs) in 8 WAP homes that are deemed appropriate for the upgrade. - e.
+Capital Equipment upgrades are provided for this PY.
+New vans, insulation trucks and insulation machines will be purchased through CEO funds to replace aging equipment and vehicles. - f.
+The Colorado Affordable Residential Energy Program (CARE) administered by Energy Outreach Colorado (EOC) contracted with the Energy Program to provide efficiency improvements for 170 homes in the region.
 For quality and consistency reasons EOC will once again be using the Energy Program exclusively in the territory to install all CARE work for 2020 calendar year.
-This is a fee for service program. - d.
-The Crisis Intervention Program (CIP) completed 32 emergency no-heat calls over the 18/19 heating season.
-The Energy Program has again contracted with EOC to provide this service for the 2019-2020 heating system.
-This is also a fee for service program. - e.
-The State Energy Program (SEP) grant was awarded to the Energy Program invested in the White River Electrical Association's Piceance Creek Solar Garden.
-The grant will provide electrical savings for 36 low-income residents in Rio Blanco County as a multi-year benefit. - f.
-The Energy Program was the sub-contractor for a centrally heated multi-family weatherization project partnering with EOC to install energy saving improvements for a 21-unit apartment building in Rio Blanco County.
+The Energy Program plans to partner again with EOC in 2021 for the CARE program. - g.
+The Crisis Intervention Program (CIP) completed 35 emergency no-heat calls over the 19/20 heating season.
+The Energy Program has again contracted with EOC to provide this service for the 20/21 heating season. - h.
+The Energy Program has joined with Eagle County, Walking Mountains, Energy Smart and Holy Cross Energy in Project BEECH (Beneficial Electrification of Eagle County Housing).
+The goal of this project is to eliminate fossil fuel use in low-income manufactured housing.
+Gas powered furnaces will be replaced with ASHPs.
+All other appliances in the home that use fossil fuels will be replaced with electrical appliances.
+Cost-effective weatherization measures will be installed on these homes and electrical appliances may be upgraded if deemed to be beneficial.

-The Energy Program serves a 13-county territory with WAP and a slightly different territory with CARE, and CIP programs.
-The funding comes from the Department of Energy (DOE), the Low-Income Energy Assistance Program (LEAP), numerous utility providers that offer rebates for certain energy related home improvements and funding from a SEP grant.
+The Energy Program serves a 13-county territory with WAP and a slightly different territory with the CARE, and CIP programs.
+The funding comes from the Department of Energy (DOE), the Low-Income Energy Assistance Program (LEAP), numerous utility providers that offer rebates for certain energy related home improvements and Eagle County for Project Beech.